 Where to Stay in Athens

 Athens has great public transit so you can stay in just about any central area and be well-connected.
-I personally recommend, the centrally located but also in a quiet spot Tripodon Plaka In the shade of Acropolis by GHH (Self-catering from €259).
+I personally recommend, the centrally located but also quiet spot Tripodon Plaka In the shade of Acropolis by GHH (Self-catering from €259).
 This is ideal for a group of people up to 6, in the heart of old Athens, Plaka.

 I wouldn’t procrastinate booking your Athens accommodation in the last 10 days of December, no matter where you decide to stay.
 Athens is a popular place to be for the holiday season, and you’ll soon see why!